Counter-Strike-16/OpenGoldSrc/README.md

 ## Contributing

 Feel free to create issues or pull-requests if you have any problems or you want to support the project
-Please read [CONTRIBUTING](CONTRIBUTING.md) before pushing any changes and for additional information
+Any help is appreciated (mostly coders and documentation/wiki writers are required) Please read [CONTRIBUTING](CONTRIBUTING.md) before pushing any changes and for additional information

 ## Credits